 After some research, I discovered that the popular accommodation options in Kaprun include, in particular, the following hotels:

 Verwohnhotel Votters Sportkristall 4* is located in a quiet picturesque area.
 There is a spa center with an indoor pool, sauna, steam bath and hydromassage.
 Some rooms have balconies with mountain views.
-Breakfast, free private parking and free Wi-Fi are also offered to the guests of the hotel;
+Breakfast, free private parking and free Wi-Fi are also offered to the guests of the hotel.

 Hotel Martini 3* has a quiet location and offers its guests a sauna, a terrace, free parking and the rooms of different categories, including family rooms.
 Breakfasts, ski storage, free wi-fi are also provided.